 By appointment of the Puerto Rico Supreme Court, Mr. Marqués-Díaz has been a member of the Puerto Rico Board of Bar Examiners since 1997.

-- Defending taxpayers in tax deficiency proceedings brought by the Puerto Rico Treasury Department, the municipalities, and CRIM.
+- Defended taxpayers in tax deficiency proceedings brought by the Puerto Rico Treasury Department, the municipalities, and CRIM.

-- Representing petroleum companies in consumer class actions before the Puerto Rico and federal courts, and in multidistrict litigation before the U.S. District Court for the Southern District of New York.
+- Represented petroleum companies in consumer class actions before the Puerto Rico and federal courts, and in multidistrict litigation before the U.S. District Court for the Southern District of New York.

-- He also successfully represented the PR Office of the Courts Administration in a case which resulted in the landmark decision by the U.S. Court of Appeals for the First Circuit that Puerto Rico is not constitutionally required to provide a jury in civil cases.
+- Represented the PR Office of the Courts Administration in a case which resulted in the landmark decision in favor of client by the U.S. Court of Appeals for the First Circuit that Puerto Rico is not constitutionally required to provide a jury in civil cases.
 González-Oyarzun v.
-Caribbean City Builders, 2015 WL 4881092.
+Caribbean City Builders, 798 F. 3rd 26 (1st Cir 2015).

 - His Puerto Rico Supreme Court published opinions include:

 - Lilly del Caribe, Inc. v.
 Municipio de Carolina, 2022 TSPR 101 (August 2, 2022); lead litigation counsel that successfully represented the taxpayer in a $14MM municipal license tax dispute on the scope of the exemption applicable to export sales made from a Foreign Trade Zone and the lack of authority of the municipality to impose requirements to claim an exemption in addition to those provided for in the statute.